Suzyn Waldman

 Suzyn Waldman (born September 7, 1946) is an American sportscaster and former musical theater actress.
-Since the 2005 season, she has been the color commentator for New York Yankees baseball, working with John Sterling, Justin Shackil and Dave Sims on radio broadcasts, first for WCBS-AM and currently for WFAN in New York City.
+Since the 2005 season, she has been the color commentator for New York Yankees baseball, working with John Sterling, Justin Shackil and Dave Sims on radio broadcasts, first for WCBS-AM and then for WFAN in New York City.

+As of 2026, she is in her 40th season covering the Yankees.

-Early life and career
+Early life and singing career

 Waldman was born in Newton, Massachusetts, the daughter of Jeanne and Philip Waldman.
 She loved baseball from childhood; she recalls going to a game with her grandfather when she was three and a half years old.
 She also has joked that she chose Simmons College because it was near Fenway Park.
 She graduated from Simmons with a degree in economics.

 Prior to her broadcasting career, Waldman worked as an actress and singer in musical theater.
 Her most notable role was as Dulcinea in Man of La Mancha.
 Her rendition of "There Used To Be a Ballpark" appeared on historian David Pietrusza's 1995 WMHT-TV documentary Local Heroes: Baseball on Capital Region Diamonds.
 She has performed the National Anthem at a number of Yankee home games, most recently in April 2021, as well as before Game 7 of the 1986 American League Championship Series at Fenway Park.

 Broadcasting career

 Waldman is considered a pioneer in the male-dominated field of sports broadcasting.

-In the mid-1990s, she was a play-by-play announcer for the Yankees' local TV broadcasts on WPIX, which made her the second woman to serve in that capacity on TV for a major league team, after Gayle Gardner in 1993.
-In 2005, she was hired to do color commentary for Yankees baseball on WCBS Radio, partnering with John Sterling.
-According to the Yankees, Waldman was major league baseball's first full-time female color commentator.
+Early years (1987–2001)

-Waldman has worked in sports reporting for more than 30 years.
-She was a reporter for the YES Network's Yankees pre- and post-game shows, and also appeared on New York sports radio station WFAN.
+Waldman has worked in sports reporting for over than 35 years.
 Her voice—on a live sports update—was the first heard on WFAN when it premiered on 1050 AM at 3:00 PM on July 1, 1987 (it moved to 660 AM a year later).
-At WFAN, she covered both the Yankees and the New York Knicks basketball teams and co-hosted the daily mid-day sports talk show.
+At WFAN, she covered both the Yankees and the New York Knicks.
+She is one of the first "beat reporters" to have been a broadcaster rather than a writer.
+Waldman covered the 1989 World Series for the station, reporting live on the Loma Prieta earthquake; her phone line stayed on throughout the earthquake, allowing her to report back to New York on the situation.